 Years later, I saw this exact recipe listed in cookbooks and magazines called Texas Sheet Cake.

-Pour into a greased and floured baking sheet cake pan* and bake in a preheated oven 350 F. for 20-25 minutes until done.
+Pour into a greased and floured baking sheet cake pan* and bake in a preheated oven 350 F. for 20-25 minutes or until done.

 Test if done by inserting a knife into center of pan.

 Remove the cake from the oven leaving it in the pan to frost immediately, while it is still warm.

-Melt butter in a saucepan on medium heat.
-Add buttermilk and cocoa.
-Blend well.
+butter in a saucepan on medium heat.

-Serve warm or cold.
+Served warm or

 *I bake it in a 13" x 9" x 2" deep pan.

-Many folks use a 15" x 11" pan because they prefer the cake to be thinner or they want to cut it into more (smaller) serving sizes.
+Some folks use a 15" x 11" pan because they prefer the cake to be thinner or they want to cut it into more (smaller) serving sizes.

 A few folks bake it in an 18" x 13" size pan.

 When using the larger, thinner size pans. adjust your baking time down 5 minutes or more.